arulandu/competitive-programming/Navigator.md

 ## Prefix Sums
   - store an array such that ar[k] is the sum of the first kth elements in the original array
   - useful for counting objects in a certain range
+  ### 2D Prefix Sums
+  - useful for counting coordinates in some range
+  - compress points

 # Graph Algorithms
 ## DFS
   - Depth-first search recursively traverses a graph.
   - Look for ways to move code into the dfs instead of repetitive clearing operations.
   - Think about storing what component each node belongs too?

 ### Flood Fill
   - DFS on a grid